Rampachodavaram revenue division

-Rampachodavaram revenue division (or Rampachodavaram division) is an administrative division in the Alluri Sitharama Raju district of the Indian state of Andhra Pradesh.
+Rampachodavaram revenue division (or Rampachodavaram division) is an administrative division in the Polavaram district of the Indian state of Andhra Pradesh.
 It is one of the two revenue divisions in the district which consists of eleven mandals under its administration.
 Rampachodavaram is the divisional headquarters.

+History

+Rampachodavaram revenue division was part of East Godavari district, before the districts were reorganised in 2022.